sueLan/suelan.github.io/source/_posts/20210305-pointer-authentication-failed.md

 }
 ```

-This code comes from `React Native 0.61` , what this function basically does is to
+This snippet of code comes from `React Native 0.61` , what this function basically does is to

 1. Init JSThread and .
-If you are insterested in `CFRunloop` as well, can take a look at my another [article](https://suelan.github.io/2021/02/13/20210213-dive-into-runloop-ios/)
+If you are interested in `CFRunloop` as well, can take a look at my another [article](https://suelan.github.io/2021/02/13/20210213-dive-into-runloop-ios/)
-2. Initialize native modules
+2. Initialize native modules.
+If you are interested, see more in [what is behind react native native module](https://suelan.github.io/2020/12/23/20201223-what-is-behind-react-native-module/)
 3. create instance of  `facebook::react::Instance` class, and initialization in `JSThread`

 ```c++